Hinduism in Guyana: Geographical distribution of Hindus

 Tamil (Madrasi) Hindus forms the majority in East Berbice-Corentyne region and practice Caribbean Shaktism.

 According to the 2012 census, 39.8% of the Guyana's population is of East Indian origin and 24.8% are Hindus.
 The remainder is mostly Muslim (6.8%) or Christian (62.7%). according to new census The Hindu population in Guyana has been steadily increasing over the years.
 According to the 2012 Census, Hindus constitute approximately 24% of the total population, showing growth in both absolute numbers and as a percentage of the population.
+However, there are concerns regarding Christian proselytization among Hindus and the overall decline in the Hindu population.

 Public Holidays

 Holi-Phagwah and Deepavali are National Holidays in Guyana.
+Other notable holidays include Maha Shivaratri, where all-night worship is common to the Lord Shiva, and Ramnavmi, the worship to Lord Rama.

+Practices

+A common practice by Hindus in Guyana includes puja done at the home or at temples.
+At the home, a jhandi (Hindu prayer flag), is often placed outside the home.
+Jhandi is also often used as the name for the puja done at the home.
+At the temples, puja often consists of prayer or mantra reading, scripture reading, the singing of bhajans with a kirtan group consisting of many instruments and singers, the completion of the ritual of worship to the fire called havan, the completion of arti, the giving of prasad, which is often fruits or other sweets, and more.